sloria/old-site/_posts/2013-08-26-how-to-build-a-text-classification-system-with-python-and-textblob.md

 ---
 {% include JB/setup %}

+*Edit February 22, 2014*: Update command to donwnload corpora.
+Thanks `Jason` for pointing this out.

 Yesterday, [TextBlob 0.6.0][TextBlob] was released ([changelog][]), which introduces Naive Bayes classification.
 This tutorial shows how to use TextBlob to create your own text classification systems.

 The tutorial assumes that you have TextBlob >= 0.6.0 and nltk >= 2.0 installed.
 If you don't yet have TextBlob or need to upgrade, run: